 Religious Witches are sometimes referred to as ceremonial witches.
 They typically follow a strict, systematic approach to magic and often incorporate a god, goddess, spirit, or deity into their practice.

-Instead of working with Nature (herbs, seasons, tree magic, etc.), Religious witches invoke their deities or spirits into their magical practices and derive power from rituals and ceremonies.
+Instead of working with Nature (herbs, seasons, tree magic, etc.), Religious witches invoke their deities or spirits in their magical practices and derive power from rituals and ceremonies.

 You can often find Religious witches in a coven, grove, or group where beliefs and rituals are kept concealed and secret; they believe this holds their magic more sacred.
 Religious witches prefer magic that is based on ancient teachings and enjoy an older form of magic.